 1 Awarding Institution Newcastle University

 2 Teaching Institution Newcastle University

 3 Final Award LLM

-4 Programme Title LLM in International Business Law
+4 Programme Title LLM in Law

-5 Programme Code 5832F/P
+5 Programme Code 5862F/P

 6 Programme Accreditation N/A

 7 QAA Subject Benchmark(s) N/A

 8 FHEQ Level 7

 9 Last updated July 2021

 10 Programme Aims

-- 1. To comply with prevailing University policies and QAA codes of practices.

-- 2. To meet the requirements for a programme at level 7 of the FHEQ

-- 3. To enable students to:

-- 1. acquire specialised legal knowledge and legal skills in the subject-matter of various legal topics of relevance to International Business Law

-- 2. have the opportunity to acquire specialised knowledge in other related areas

-- develop a greater understanding of the nature of law and regulation, both generally and within the specific context of the subject-matter of International Business Law

-- 4. develop their research, organisational and presentation skills, and their capacity and opportunity for independent learning

-- 5. develop other key skills that will equip students for future learning and employment

-11 Learning Outcomes

-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
-The programme outcomes have references to the benchmark statements for Law.

-Knowledge and Understanding

-On completing the programme students should:
+- 1. To comply with prevailing University policies and QAA codes of practice; - 2.
+To meet the requirements for a programme at level 7 of the FHEQ. - 3.
+To enable students to: - 1. acquire specialised legal knowledge and legal skills in the subject-matter of various legal topics. - 2. have the opportunity to acquire specialised knowledge in other related areas. - 3. develop a greater understanding of the nature of law and regulation. - 4. develop their research, organisational and presentation skills, and their capacity and opportunity for independent learning. - 5. develop other key skills that will equip students for future learning and employment.